What has changed

 What steps can you take to stay connected with family and friends during this time?

-Draw on support from friends, family and other support networks.
+Draw on support from friends, family and other support networks outside of your extended household.
 Try to stay in touch with those around you over the phone, by post, or online.

 Let people know how you would like to stay in touch and build that into your routine.
 This is also important in looking after your mental wellbeing and you may find it helpful to talk to them about how you are feeling, if you want to.

 Remember, it is ok to share your concerns with others you trust, and in doing so you may end up providing support to them too.
 You may also want to contact the C.A.L.L. helpline on 0800 132 737, or by texting ‘help’ to 81066.
 Alternatively visit the C.A.L.L. website.

 What is the advice for people living in long-term care facilities, either for the elderly or persons with special needs?

 This advice also applies to extremely vulnerable people living in long-term care facilities.